 Through the internal governance processes, the Bank's senior management is responsible for the investment and capital allocation decisions and assessments, and ensures that returns on investment are adequate after taking account of capital (capital vs. risk) requirements.
-The strategy is to allocate capital to business lines on the basis of their economic profit generation, and regulatory and economic capital requirements.

 The Bank prepares its strategic business plan including capital forecasts within its Annual Budget and Capital planning process.

-As at December 31, 2013 the bank is in compliance with the requirements for assets to capital multiple, risk-based Tier 1 and capital ratios c) Operational risk - Basic Indicator Approach
+As at December 31, 2015 the bank is in compliance with the requirements for leverage ratio, risk-based Tier 1 and capital ratios